ANYbotics/variant/README.md

 ## API documentation

-This project does not yet provide any API documentation.
+This project does not yet build its API documentation.
+Some basic documentation is however inlined with the interface definitions and can thus be found in the source headers.

 ## Feature requests and bug reports